bedita/docs/source/authorization.rst

 ======

 And what about **OAuth2**?
-At this moment BEdita4 is not (yet) an OAuth2 compliant server solution even if many OAuth2 concepts like :term:`access token` and :term:`refresh token` are already implemented.
+BEdita is an OAuth2 compliant server solution.

-Nonetheless integration with **OAuth2** Authorization services is already in development stage.
-A server compliant implementation will follow.